collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 I kept using Git and GitHub and getting better at it.
 Eventually, I came across the DjangoCon US Website Repo and became a contributor in 2016, then became the Website Chair and maintainer for 2017.

 I am going to use DjangoCon US website as an example throughout this talk.
-* Many of the examples I am going to talk about can be illustrated through my experiences working on the DjangoCon US website
+* Many of the examples I am going to talk about can be illustrated through the DjangoCon US website repo
-* I hope these concrete examples will provide reinforcement for your understanding
+* I hope that providing concrete examples will reinforce your understanding

 </td></tr>

 <tr><td width="30%">